Shashwat-Gandhi/Shop-E/README.md

 Day 4:
 	added the functionality of clicking a product from the dashboard that takes us to the activity of the single product showing its different images.
+	And some unfinished work of adding all the products and their details